 The advantages and disadvantages of the Telnet protocol

-The latter point, however, presents a high-security risk when combined with a previously unmentioned disadvantage: neither the connection setup nor the data transmission is encrypted when the Telnet protocol is used.
-All information you send can, therefore, be intercepted by third parties in plain text, including the login information required for remote access.
+However, Telnet has a high security risk: both the connection setup and the data transfer are not encrypted when using the Telnet protocol.
+All information you send can therefore be intercepted by third parties in plain text, including the login information required for remote access.
 This means that hackers won’t have much trouble taking over the system.
 A secure alternative to Telnet is Secure Shell (SSH).

 An overview of the advantages and disadvantages: